Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 29. Tibetan Terrier

 Although it's called a Terrier, they have no relation.
 They do, however, originate from Tibet, so at least they got that part right.
 The Tibetan name for this dog is the Tsang Apso, which loosely translates to "shaggy dog", which is fitting for its distinct thick long coat.
-These dogs were bred for herding and working, and they love the outdoors.
+These beautiful beasts were bred for herding and working, and they love the outdoors.

 2,000 years later, the Tibetan Terrier never lost its sense of companionship and loyalty.
 Family is just in their nature, and they are kind and gentle with all their loved ones, although they may be a little shy towards strangers.